Struggling to conceive after your first pregnancy? It could be secondary infertility.

 Scarring from a previous c-section (also called isthmocele) can also cause problems.

-Causes of secondary infertility in men
+What are causes of secondary infertility in men?

 Secondary infertility in males can be linked to: